-Natural Resources Section represents state agencies responsible for enforcing and administering laws and programs that protect California’s environment and natural resources.
+Natural Resources represents state agencies responsible for enforcing and administering laws and programs that protect California’s environment and natural resources.

-The mission of the Tobacco Litigation and Enforcement Section is to protect the public health and safety of all Californians, especially children, from the devastating effects of tobacco use.
-We enforce the Master Settlement Agreement and tobacco-related laws, monitor tobacco industry practices and promote other tobacco control measures.
+Tobacco Litigation and Enforcement protects the public health and safety of all Californians, especially children, from the devastating effects of tobacco use; enforces the Master Settlement Agreement and tobacco-related laws; monitors tobacco industry practices; and promotes other tobacco control measures.